 Quinoa is a complete protein (it is one of the very few foods that have all the amino acids) and gluten-free along with high levels of fiber, calcium, antioxidants, and a host of other nutrients.
 Quinoa helps in maintaining gut health, heart health, and aids healthy weight loss.
 Did you know that quinoa is actually not a grain but a seed related to the spinach family?
 No wonder it is so nutritious!

 This super “grain” can be made even more nutritious by adding some beans and spices.
-This is an easy to cook quinoa dish with protein overload and a recipe that is vegan, gluten-free and dairy-free.
+The 3 bean spicy quinoa is an easy-to-cook quinoa dish with protein overload and a recipe that is vegan, gluten-free and dairy-free.
 And full of mouth-watering flavors.

 - quinoa – 1 cup